|

 It all went downhill from there.

-of the mistakes of the courts or the failure of the “system,” these halls are
+of the courts or the failure of the “system,” these halls are sacred.
+They are the epitome of childhood.
+They are a place where respect was earned,

-respect was earned, not forced upon; where a student would actually learn
+not forced upon; where a student would actually learn from his or her

-from his or her mistakes, not become instilled with hatred because he or she
+mistakes, not become instilled with hatred because he or she had been dealt

-had been dealt discipline for something that he had done wrong.
+discipline for something that he had done wrong.

-I’ve covered the origins of Vaiden’s schools on the SCHOOLS PAGE,
+origins of Vaiden’s schools on the SCHOOLS

-with many pictures of the Vaiden School located there, I thought it fit to
+PAGE, with many pictures of the Vaiden School located there, I

-include pictures of the building that brought out the greatness in all of us
+thought it fit to include pictures of the building that brought out the

-as it appears today (October, 2001).
+greatness in all of us as it appears today (October, 2001).
 She is now a cold shell of what she once

 was, and she weeps for the loss of her maternal influence upon so many, but